RominaMartin/react-native-rss/README.md

  In this case we are sending information to the next screen, in order to get it you need to access to the navigation prop like this:

  `this.props.navigation.state.params.$YOUR_INFO`

+ ## About me

+ Hello, I'm Romina and you can check my personal page [here](https://rominamartin.github.io/)